wobinb/Xero-Postman-OAuth2/README.md

 Follow these steps to quickly get up and running with the Xero API and Postman:

 ### 1. Import the Xero OAuth 2.0 collection and Xero environment into Postman
-Click the button below and select the Desktop version of Postman (Chrome extension doesn't support environment variables):
+Click the button below and select the Desktop version of Postman (Chrome extension doesn't support environment variables).
+This will also install the Collection we'll be using.
+You'll have to download the OAuth 2.0.postman_environment file above and import this into Postman via the Import button in the top left of the Postman Workplace sceen.

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/9d6c212aaab7bd95d898)

-Alternatively, download the OAuth 2.0.postman_environment and Xero OAuth2.0.postman_collection JSON files above and Import them into Postman via the Import button in the top left of Postman.
+Alternatively, you can download th Xero OAuth2.0.postman_collection JSON file above and import it in the same manner as you did with the Environment.

 ### 2. Create an OAuth2 app at https://developer.xero.com/myapps
 Go to the Xero developer portal and create an OAuth2 app.